efanomars/stmm-input-bt/README.md

 - stmm-input-bttest:
     test client that connects to the server defined in libstmm-input-gtk-bt.
-    It simulates a very trivial keyboard.
+    It simulates a very trivial keyboard using mouse or touch.

 Read the INSTALL file for installation instructions.